[Estimated Reading Time: Less than 2 minutes]

 There are several types of hybrid systems, although the exact type is of little concern to most hybrid vehicle buyers as long as the vehicle fits their needs and delivers the desired level of fuel efficiency.

-- There also are series-parallel hybrids in which power is apportioned between gas and electric drives for the best fuel efficiency and power delivery.
+There also are series-parallel hybrids – the most common type – in which power is apportioned between gas and electric drives for the best fuel efficiency and power delivery.
 Series-parallel hybrids can run in all-electric mode, all gas mode or any blend of the two, as the power management system determines.
 The internal combustion engine also serves as a generator when need to provide additional juice to the electric motor.

-- A series hybrid is driven exclusively by its electric motor but has an on-board generator of some type to provide juice to the motor.
+A series hybrid, such as the BMW i3 REx (range-extended) is driven exclusively by its electric motor but has an on-board generator of some type to provide juice to the motor.

-Plug-in hybrids, which can use all three types of hybrid drive systems, are explained in a separate article.
+Plug-in hybrids, which can use any of the three main types of hybrid drive systems, are explained in a separate article.